MobCat/Windows-95-Product-Key-Check/README.md

 Then sum the remaining numbers (sum = 0+9+2+6+7+9+2).<br>
 Then divide that sum by the length of the string, in this and all cases, 7 (sum/7).<br>
 In the decompile this is referred to as "mod7" so I'll refer to it as that as well.<br>
-Then if this mod7 can be divided without remainders and returns a "keytype" of something like 4.0 then it's a valid key<br>
+Then if this mod7 can be divided without remainders and returns a "key weight" of something like 4.0 then it's a valid key<br>
-If it returns a "keytype" of something like 3.142857142857143 then it's not a valid key.<br>
+If it returns a "key weight" of something like 3.142857142857143 then it's not a valid key.<br>
 So basically, if the sum of the key can be divided into 7 then the installer thinks it's a valid key. not sure if the remaining hole number was ever used eg.<br>
 1.0 is a valid win 95 key and 3.0 is a valid 95 B (OSR2) key.<br>
-I originally made up this "keytype" function as all the legit keys I found where always coming back as 4.0 and any of the fake made up ones where 1.0 and sometimes 2.0, but then I started to find some legit 2.0, 3.0 ones.<br>
+I originally made up this "key weight" function as all the legit keys I found where always coming back as 4.0 and any of the fake made up ones where 1.0 and sometimes 2.0, but then I started to find some legit 2.0, 3.0 ones.<br>
-So far though legit keys (as in I can find a scan of a product sticker or booklet on Google images) only return a 2.0, 3.0 and 4.0, no higher or lower, but I'll keep looking.<br>
+So far though legit keys (as in I can find a scan of a product sticker or booklet on Google images) only return a key weight of 2.0, 3.0 and 4.0, no higher or lower, but I'll keep looking.
+But yeah it seems if you want to make a "legit" key you want a weight of around 3.0 or 4.0 and as less repeating numbers as possible. so 000-9999956 is a valid key according to the checker but MS would of never used it.<br>

 **Retail key layout and check:**<br>
 11101-OEM-1111111-11111<br>